Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Introduction

-In this paper, we have employed the \emph{opinion response variable}~\cite{oliveira2020evaluating} to enhance the measurement of CU in a unique manner.
+In our study, we have employed the \emph{opinion response variable}~\cite{oliveira2020evaluating} to enhance the measurement of CU in a unique manner.
 Instead of conducting surveys, direct inquiries, or relying solely on user votes, we have developed a novel approach that involves extracting and analyzing comments regarding the understandability of notebooks in a repository.
 As a case study, we chose Kaggle\footnote{https://www.kaggle.com}, which is a notebook repository with a variety of interactive and collaborative functionalities.
 In this regard, we began by obtaining the metadata files of the Jupyter notebooks and then applied preprocessing to the user comments.
+We utilized DistilBERT\footnote{DistilBERT is designed to be smaller, faster, and more efficient while maintaining a high level of performance in natural language processing tasks.
+It is particularly effective for understanding the contextual semantics of user comments, which is crucial for evaluating CU in computational notebooks.}~\cite{sanh2019distilbert}, a distilled version of the BERT (Bidirectional Encoder Representations from Transformers) model.
 Using a fine-tuned DistilBERT transformer, we identified user comments related to CU and provided a metric considering how much each comment attracted other users' attention.
-We named this metric User Opinion Code Understandability (UOCU).
+We named this metric User Opinion\footnote{What we mean by ``opinion'' refers to user comments, and it has no relation to high upvotes or other metadata.} Code Understandability (UOCU).
 Compared to a dataset labeled by 42 experts, UOCU has been shown to outperform current state-of-the-art methods for measuring the understandability of notebooks, as demonstrated in our evaluation.
-Incorporating the criterion of notebook upvotes in UOCU metric yields demonstrably superior outcomes in our evaluations, as evidenced by our research findings.
+Our findings indicate that a hybrid metric combining UOCU and notebook upvotes is the most effective for assigning CU scores and supervising CU in machine learning models.